 Answer: The intercept from the fitted regression model is that the estimated mean FIB is 304 mg/L for population with CRP equals 0 mg/L.

+Total: 5/5

 Provide an interpretation of the estimated slope from the fitted regression model as it pertains to fibrinogen levels.